smartdevicelink/sdl_evolution/proposals/0201-high-level-interface-overlay-controllers.md

 @interface SDLView

 /**
  * Specifies wether the view is opaque.
-An opaque view will be presented on the app's screen overriding content from underlying views.
+An opaque view will be presented on the app's screen
- * If this property is set to NO the view is transparent and the view controller manager will composite content from underlying views.
+ * overriding all content from underlying views.
+If this property is set to NO the view is
+ * transparent and the view controller manager will composite content from underlying views.
  * The default value is YES.
  */
 @property (nonatomic, assign) BOOL opaque;